jwestfall69/eotl_rolled/README.md

 **eotl_rolled_time_rolled [minutes]**

-If blue won and round lasted less then [minutes] minutes then a random rolled sound will play from the config.
+If blue won and round lasted less then [minutes] minutes, then a random rolled sound will play from the config.
 A value of -1 will disable this setting.

 Default: 8

 **eotl_rolled_time_stuffed [minutes]**

-If red won and round lasted less then [minutes] minutes then a random stuffed sound will play from the config.
+If red won and round lasted less then [minutes] minutes, then a random stuffed sound will play from the config.
 A value of -1 will disable this setting.

 Default: -1

 **eotl_rolled_cap_stuffed [num]**

-If red won and blue capped <= <num> cap points then a random stuffed sound will play from the config.
+If red won and blue capped <= [num] cap points, then a random stuffed sound will play from the config.
 A value of -1 will disable this setting.

 Default: 1